Brought to you by the people who occupy wall street. Why will YOU occupy?

 Question with 14 notes

-Anonymous asked: How do we protest a college in St. Petersburg that sells and encourages a 4 yr degree program in radiology which required a 2.75 g.p.a. and I hold a 3.50 now going into the last semester, switched up their requirement to 3.75 Disqualifing me from entering the degree program.
+Anonymous said: How do we protest a college in St. Petersburg that sells and encourages a 4 yr degree program in radiology which required a 2.75 g.p.a. and I hold a 3.50 now going into the last semester, switched up their requirement to 3.75 Disqualifing me from entering the degree program.
 Obama's generous student loan and grant program put me 30,000 U.S.D. in debt.
 The college does not want to facilitate the increased demand in fear there would be empty classrooms after the new regieme.

 Reach out to this guy: http://www.ag.arkansas.gov/contact_us.html he is trying to lead a national effort against for profit colleges- perhaps your story can make the difference. http://www.khozradio.com/13699/congress_asked_to_change_rule_on_forprofit_colleges.html